Last updated: February 16, 2023

 We also did icebreakers.
-Everyone went around the circle (a big circle!) and very, very quickly said their name and what they do for work.
+Everyone went around the circle (a big circle!) and quickly said their name and what they do for work.

-I’m writing about why name tags and icebreakers should be used more often at social gatherings in a how-to book about party hosting.
-I’m not sure when I will release it, but you can read some of my thoughts on icebreakers and on name tags here.
+I wrote about why name tags and icebreakers should be used more often at social gatherings in a how-to book about party hosting.
+You can read some of my thoughts on icebreakers and on name tags here.

 The big thing to know is this:

 Icebreakers are good to help people make new friends.